Mobile’s downtown and midtown are divided into seven National Register Historic Districts, each with its own unique character and history.

 The rest of this district is made up of residential neighborhoods, and a stroll through them is as lovely as can be.

-Related Reading: History Of Mobile, Alabama – Go Through It Here.
+Related Reading: Lower Dauphin District in Mobile, AL – Go Through It Here.

 On Church Street is the Cathedral of the Immaculate Conception, the centerpiece of this neighborhood.